 REPIN population analysis in 49 Stenotrophomonas maltophilia genomes.

-Zenodo, 2020 10.5281/zenodo.6504123.
+Zenodo, 2020 DOI:10.5281/zenodo.6504123.